The Chase (1966 film)

-The Chase is a 1966 American drama film, directed by Arthur Penn and starring Marlon Brando, Jane Fonda, and Robert Redford.
+The Chase is a 1966 American drama film, directed by Arthur Penn, written by Lillian Hellman, and starring Marlon Brando, Jane Fonda, and Robert Redford.
 It tells the story of a series of events that are set into motion by a prison break.
-The film also features E.G. Marshall, Angie Dickinson, Janice Rule, Miriam Hopkins, Martha Hyer, Robert Duvall, and James Fox.
+The film also features E. G. Marshall, Angie Dickinson, Janice Rule, Miriam Hopkins, Martha Hyer, Robert Duvall, and James Fox.

 Plot

-In the mid-1960s, in a small town in Tarl County, Texas, where banker Val Rogers (E.G. Marshall) wields a great deal of influence, word comes that native son Bubber Reeves (Robert Redford) and another man have escaped from prison.
+In the mid-1960s, in a small town in Tarl County, Texas, where banker Val Rogers wields a great deal of influence, word comes that native son Bubba Reeves and another man have escaped from prison.